AbdulrhmanSobhyAlsayed/SIMPLE-ROUTER-WITH-SPI-COMMUNICATION/README.md

 Stage1:<br>

-desining a simple router that its packet input from the FPGA’s switches and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s LED.<br>
+designing a simple router that its packet input from the FPGA’s switches and the output data display in the FPGA’s four 7-segment display and the output port number display by the FPGA’s LED.<br>